 - Don't want to have a tracking device in your vehicle

 - Often drive during rush hour or late at night

 While this form of insurance has many advantages, there are also some privacy concerns that you should consider.

 For instance, comprehensive data about your driving will be gathered by insurers to determine your insurance rates.
 The information your insurance provider gathers can identify where you went, how long you were there, and who was driving.

 Depending on how you feel about your privacy, you might be wary about an insurance company having access to this information.
 If you choose to sign up for a telematics program, select a provider that's transparent about the type of data they obtain.

 SteadyDrive is not an insurer.
 We offer a mobile application that uses smartphone tech to rate your driving abilities and help you obtain auto insurance discounts from leading insurance carriers.
 Our app is free to use and includes a quick sign-up process that only takes around 30 seconds of your time.

-Once you've enrolled and installed the app on your phone, your driving habits will be tracked and analyzed in the background during an initial test drive with our telematics technology.
+Once you've installed the free SteadyDrive app on your phone, your driving habits will be tracked and analyzed in the background during an initial test drive with our telematics technology.

 Your privacy is a top priority at SteadyDrive.
 Unlike most telematic programs, we give you the opportunity to take an anonymous test drive to see if you qualify for an insurance discount without having to sign up for specific insurance apps.